arcanemachine/epub2mp3/README.md

 Convert an ePub to an mp3 using Microsoft's excellent Edge TTS (text-to-speech) service.

+Easy to setup and use.
+No account or API tokens required.

-#### Requires Linux to run the BASH scripts.
+#### Requires Linux to run the Bash scripts.
 The parent repos may work with Windows.
 I haven't checked.

 ## About